Blockstream/gdk/docs/source/gdk-json.rst

     or ``"p2pkh"``, ``"p2sh-p2wpkh"``, ``"p2wpkh"`` (singlesig), indicating the type of address.
 :branch: Always ``1``, used in the address derivation path for subaccounts.
 :pointer: The address number/final number in the address derivation path.
+:script: The locking script of the address.
-:script: The scriptpubkey of the address.
+:scriptpubkey: The scriptpubkey of the address.
 :script_type: Integer representing the type of script.
 :subaccount: The subaccount this address belongs to.
 Matches ``"pointer"`` from :ref:`subaccount-list` or :ref:`subaccount-detail`.
 :subtype: For ``"address_type"`` ``"csv"``, the number of CSV blocks referenced in ``"script"``, otherwise, 0.